Han-D-D-Htet/Group4-DevOps/readme.md

 (Note: All defined tasks are done and sprints are closed so they can be viewed in the closed tab)

 ## Bug Report
 For reporting bug, we create reports by using both issue template and issue form to describe details for each issue.
+Bug reports can be seen at GitHub issues.

 ## Showing query outputs that meet the Requirements